Director, Colorado Climate Center and Colorado State Climatologist

 Russ joined the faculty at Colorado State in the fall of 2011.
 He received his B.S. with majors in meteorology and humanities from Valparaiso University in Indiana in 2001, and earned his M.S. in 2003 and Ph.D. in 2008 from the Department of Atmospheric Science at Colorado State University.

 Current Graduate Students

-B.S., University of Washington, 2013
+B.S., University of Georgia, 2019

-B.S., Texas A&M University, 2013
+B.S., Texas A&M University, 2019